Mara Branković: Ambassador to Venetian Republic

 Sultana Mara served as a de facto ambassador and intermediary for the Ottoman Empire during several mid-15th-century conflicts with European powers.
 Born a Serbian princess, she leveraged her Christian heritage and familial ties to forge temporary truces, negotiate trade terms, and defuse military confrontations between the sultans she served and rival courts.
 Dispatched to Venice during periods of rising tension over Dalmatian and Aegean trade routes, Mara acted as intermediary between Mehmed and the Republic of Venice during the first Ottoman–Venetian War (1463–1479).
 In 1471, Branković personally accompanied a Venetian ambassador to the Porte for negotiations with the Sultan.
 She secured concessions on grain shipments and merchant protections in exchange for Ottoman non-interference in Venetian holdings.

 Diplomatic missions to Hungary

 Sultana Mara acted as negotiator with the Kingdom of Hungary.
 She led talks at Buda aimed at forestalling a Hungarian Papal alliance against Constantinople.

-Persuaded King Matthias Corvinus's court to adopt a policy of neutrality, buying time for Ottoman consolidation in the Balkans.
+She also persuaded King Matthias Corvinus's court to adopt a policy of neutrality, buying time for Ottoman consolidation in the Balkans.